Nevenall/remark-containers/README.md

 ### `default`

-When `true` the default syntax will be enabled.
+When `true` the default syntax will also be enabled.

 ### `custom`